orvi-tmp/learning-c-with-pebble/chapter07.md

         printf("Average of these values is %f\n", average);
     }

 This code assumes that a function called `computeAverage` exists and takes an array with an array size as parameters.
-Note we have to send the size along with array because, as we stated previously, we cannot derive the size of an array from the array itself.
+Note we have to send the number of valid elements (`asize`) along with array because, as we stated previously, we cannot derive that number from the array itself.
 We can define the function using either method above.
 Here it is with a sized array as a parameter:

     float computeAverage(int nums[6], int asize) {
         float sum = 0.0;